hoangduytranuk/blender_manual/blender_docs/manual/modeling/meshes/editing/duplicating/screw.rst

    click with :kbd:`LMB` on *File* --
    it is in the header of the Info editor (at the top left side), and choose *Save as*.
    You can name it e.g. "screw hardware example.blend".
 #.
-Press shortcut :kbd:`A` twice to de-select and select all vertices again.
+Press the shortcut :kbd:`A` twice to de-select and select all vertices again.
 #.
 Now press Screw.
 #.
 Change Steps and Turns as you like.
-   Fig. :ref:`fig-mesh-screw-generated-mesh` - Shows you an example of the results.
+   Fig. :ref:`fig-mesh-screw-generated-mesh` shows you an example of the results.

 .. list-table::